-Hundreds of thousands of auto manufacturing jobs have also been created in the country, and most studies have found that the pact had a positive impact on Mexican productivity and consumer prices.
-There are no doubts that NAFTA has created a great opportunity for both American and Mexican nations by increasing the level of trading and economic integration.
-Mexico however, has learned a very profound lesson that NAFTA by itself can not boost the economy and make miracles, but a deep and comprehensive reformation in the economic system would be able to put Mexico among the top countries with the strong and productive economy.
-Conclusion: The NAFTA agreement, signed 20 years ago, was believed by many that it would https://assignbuster.com/about-is-significantly-higher-than-what-the/ improve the Mexican economy, create more jobs and decrease the amount of Mexicans immigrating to the US.
-However, NAFTA had a horrible consequence on Mexico; instead, it ruined the economy, has shrunk the Mexican middle class and expanded numbers of poor.
-It had put millions of farmers out of work, and the real wages in Mexico have fallen significantly below pre-NAFTA levels as price increases for essential consumer goods the exceeded salary increased.
+Conclusion: The NAFTA agreement, signed 20 years ago, was believed by many that it would improve the Mexican economy, create more jobs and decrease the amount of Mexicans immigrating to the US.
+However, NAFTA had a horrible consequence on Mexico, instead, it ruined the economy, has shrunk the Mexican middle class and expanded numbers of poor.
+It had put millions of farmers out of work and the real wages in Mexico have fallen significantly below pre-NAFTA levels as price increases for basic consumer goods the exceeded wage increased.